KejPi/AbracaDABra/README.md

 <a href="https://www.worlddab.org/dab/data-applications/service-and-programme-information">Service and programme information</a> (SPI) application is supported.
 When SPI application is enabled in the settings and SPI is available for selected service and/or in the ensemble, application starts its decoding automatically.
 SPI from X-PAD, from secondary service and from dedicated data service is supported, it can be even decoded from more sources in parallel.
-In general, SPI application is very slow and it takes several minutes to acquire all objects.
+In general, SPI application is very slow and it takes several minutes to acquire all objects, decoding progress is indicated in main application window.

+[screenshot]

 AbracaDABra can use internet connection to download service logos and to retrieve service information using RadioDNS if it is supported by broadcaster of the selected service.
 Both internet connection and RadioDNS are optional features that are enabled by default.

 <p align="center" width="100%">